PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 ![posthog icp](../images/blog/pmf-game-guide/posthog-icp.png)

-How much your ICP customers are paying is _less important_ than _how many_ ICP customers you have, and if they're growing in number.
+_How much_ your ICP customers are paying is less important than _how many_ ICP customers you have, and if they're growing in number.
+Can you onboard 5 paying ICP customers, then 10, 20, 50, and so on?

 Consistent growth in ICP customers who pay is a strong sign of product-market fit.
 It means you have a product they want, and you can acquire similar customers with ease.